Alphalaneous/Object-Summary/README.md

 # Object Summary

-Go into the level settings and click the default icon button to view an object summary.
+Go into the level settings within the level editor and click the default icon button to view an object summary.